 To provide for such charitable, educational, cultural or recreational purpose that in the opinion of the Board of Directors makes for mental, moral or physical improvement of the citizens of Morden and surrounding area.

-The Board shall consist of three and not more than fourteen directors as the appointers or a majority of them in their sole discretion may from time to time deem advisable;
+The Board shall consist of not less than three and not more than fourteen directors as the appointors or a majority of them in their sole discretion may from time to time deem advisable;

 The Foundation may by by-law provide the terms of office of directors on the Board may vary so long as no term of any appointee shall be less than two years nor more than five years; the intention being to ensure that there shall, at all times, be at least one director on the Board familiar with its past policy.

 Vacancies on the Board, however created, shall from time to time be filled for the unexpired term by the Nominating Committee.

 The Foundation has all the powers necessary to do such things as are incidental or conducive to the attainment of its objects, including, without limiting the generality of the foregoing, the power;

 - a.
 To receive donations of and hold, control and administer, property of every kind and description, whether real or personal and wheresoever situate

 - b.
 If not in contravention of an express term of donation under which it is received, to convert any property at any time or from time to time received or held by the foundation into any other form, and to such purpose to sell, dispose, assign, transfer, lease or exchange the same;